cnfeat/blog.io/tags.md

 header-img: "img/semantic.jpg"
 ---

-##本页使用方法
+##Usage

-1. 在下面选一个你喜欢的词
+1. Choose a key word
-2. 点击它
+2. Click it
-3. 相关的文章会「唰」地一声跳到页面顶端
+3. Relative materials will bump to the top
-4. 马上试试？
+4. Juse have a try

-##基因列表
+##Key word list

 <div id='tag_cloud'>